XFF227/VIRUSxDISCVRY/template/MyDomains.md

 ### 2. Add Range
-- If users want to highlight a part of the protein sequence, they can type in following format in the Domain data box: "start, stop, type"
+- If users want to highlight some regions in the protein (like regions between domains), they can type in following format in the Domain data box: "start, stop, type"
 - which start and stop refers to the region which users want to highlight.
-The type indicates a box or a green line
+The type is 0 or 1 indicates green line or a box covers that region.

-### 3. ...
+### 3. Add Site
+- If users want to highlight a specific site in the protein, they can type in following format in the Domain data box: "position, type"
+- which position is the site users want to highlight, and type is 0 or 1 refers a gray or red narrow to that site.
 ### Conclusion

 That's it!
 You've used the {Tool Name} to {objective}!